Guide

 • If you sold it on or after 1 July, include it in the next financial year's return.

-Deadlines depend on how you lodge:
+Deadlines depend on how you lodge your return:

 Manage your capital gain tax with Xero